Jeana-T/budgetbabe/README.md

 How I built it
   I built this using html, css, js, json, and jquery.

-Challenges I ran into
-  One of our main challenges was learning to save user data in our google extension and save it on to the available google chrome database.
-We also ran into several issues with our feature that involves adding a cost directly from shopping sites.
-  However, through hours of debugging and guidance from our mentors, we were able to overcome these issues!

 Accomplishments that I'm proud of
   This is our first time building a chrome extension and exploring web development.
 We are proud of our design clarity